timonoko/webpy_map_server/README.md

 When run inside Linux-for-Android, the paikka.py (Py4A) reads the GPS for you.
 I had some weird problems when running Py4A only and roaming Norway.

-Swedes changed their tile-provider format to secret, phuck you.
+Swedes changed their tile-provider format to something else, so phuck you.